RubyLearning/blog/content/post/2007/12/20/why-we-love-ruby.md

 ---
-title: "Why We Love Ruby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-12-20"
-layout: post
 categories:
 - interview
 - ruby
+date: 2007-12-20
+layout: post
+title: Why We Love Ruby
 ---

 Recently,
 [odinjobs](http://www.odinjobs.com/blogs/careers/entry/ruby_experts_whythey_are_in)
 talked to a panel of Ruby Experts and asked them <!--more-->“Why they were in love